Transfer Matrix Approach for Topological Edge States: Specific examples

 We also note than, when we restrict to the values of $\beta$ so that the field decays outside the structure, $Z_h$ is imaginary, and since the off diagonal components of each multiplicand in \eqref{eqn:tlambda} is always imaginary, the $T$ matrix in the $F_{\pm}$ basis is always real.
 As such, the DPC is susceptible to the same analysis as we have done for the real SSH models.

 We may compute the band structure of TM waves in the DPC with $q=1$ using the $T$-matrix numerically, with the bulk bands computed using Bloch's theorem, and the edge states by numerically finding solutions to \eqref{eqn:dpctedge} in the following manner: The parameter space spanned by $\beta$ and $\delta h$ is discretised to a grid of size $ 500\times 50$ respectively.
 A cell is then marked as an edge state if \eqref{eqn:dpctedge} is satisfied within an adjustable tolerance.
 This results Fig.~\ref{fig:dpcbandasym}~(b) and we see that the results are unlike the SSH model.
-The edge state appears on the wrong side $\delta h<0$, which in the coupled mode approximation means $\gamma_1 > \gamma_2$.
+The edge state appears on the wrong side $\delta h<0$, which in the coupled mode approximation (Appendix \ref{app:coupledmode}) means $\gamma_1 > \gamma_2$.
 In addition, we see an extended edge state appearing below the two bands, which spans through both regions $\delta h<0$ and $\delta h>0$.
-This was the original motivation of this work: to understand the nature of this extended edge state, and see if it is topologically protected.

 The condition that $T$ is parity invariant, Eq.~\eqref{eqn:tinversion}, is exactly the condition that the unit cell is symmetric $q=1/2$.
 In this case, all edge states are topological and the $\mathrm{SL}(2,\mathbb{R})$ trajectories for the TM case are illustrated in Fig.~\ref{fig:dpckan}.
 The TE case gives similar results, so we will omit it for brevity.
-From this figure, we see that edge states are supported if and only if $\delta h >0$, in agreement with the coupled mode approximation.
+From this figure, we see that edge states are supported if and only if $\delta h >0$, in agreement with the coupled mode approximation in Appendix \ref{app:coupledmode}.
 There seems to be no extended edge states in this case.
 As a result, we see that the extended edge mode in Fig.~\ref{fig:dpcbandasym}~(b) is a result of the defect introduced by the asymmetric prescription of the unit cell, and is not a property of the bulk.

 However, this extended edge mode might still be tied to our SSH-like edge mode somehow.
 We may plot the edge states as a function of $q$ in exactly the same manner as we did in Fig.~\ref{fig:dpcbandasym}~(b).
 The results are plotted in Fig.~\ref{fig:dpcband_and_phi}~(a) and we see that the appearance of the extended edge state is always accompanied by the SSH-like edge state changing sides from $\delta h >0$ to $\delta h<0$.
 To investigate this further, we may plot the the relative phase between the entries in the Bloch eigenvector.
 Since this phase can only change when an edge state touches one of the bands, it provides a way to accurately detect the precise $q$ at which edge states are created or destroyed.
 This is plotted in Fig.~\ref{fig:dpcband_and_phi}~(b) and we see that, when $\delta h<0$, there seems to be a small delay between the creations of the SSH-like and extended edge state, indicating that the two edge modes may not be very intimately connected after all.
 But it is still suspicious that the two transitions appear so close together, and that this delay was not detected for the $\delta h>0$ case, so this \qqoute{coincidence} may be worth future investigation.